-- (i) Restructurings.
-Dann and DeAngelo (1988) examine changes in asset and ownership structure undertaken to forestall an acquisition and that were associated with share value declines.
+(i) Restructurings.
+Dann and DeAngelo (1988) examine changes in asset and ownership structure undertaken to forestall an acquisition and find that those changes are associated with share value declines.
 Jarrell and Poulsen (1988) show that dual-class recapitalizations in the 1986-87 period that presumably were undertaken to forestall takeover threats also were associated with share price declines.
-Bagwell (1991) argues that share repurchases can serve as a takeover deterrent, but Billett and Xue (2007) find a positive relation between takeover likelihood and open market share repurchases. - (ii) Managerial ownership.
-Cheng et al. (2005), for example, find that managerial ownership is a substitute for takeover protection afforded by state antitakeover laws. - (iii) ESOPs.
+Bagwell (1991) argues that share repurchases can serve as a takeover deterrent, but Billett and Xue (2007) find a positive relation between takeover likelihood and open market share repurchases.

+(ii) Managerial ownership.
+Cheng, Nagar, and Rajan (2005), for example, find that managerial ownership is a substitute for takeover protection afforded by state antitakeover laws.

+(iii) ESOPs.
 Employee stock option plans can place large voting share blocks in the hands of trustees who are likely to oppose takeover bids that threaten incumbent employees' jobs.
-Gordon and Pound (1990) and Chaplinksy and Niehaus (1994) find that ESOPs created to defend against acquisitions are effective takeover deterrents and lower share values. - (iv) Cross-listing.
-Tsang et al. (2021) propose that cross-listings increase the cost to potential bidders and therefore insulate firms from unwanted bids, and find that the likelihood that a firm cross-lists in a foreign country increases with its threat of takeover. - (v) Disclosure.
-Zhao et al. (2013) propose that poor voluntary disclosure serves as a substitute for explicit takeover defenses because opacity increases the cost to outside bidders.
+Gordon and Pound (1990) and Chaplinksy and Niehaus (1994) find that ESOPs created to defend against acquisitions are effective takeover deterrents and lower share values.

+(iv) Cross-listing.
+Tsang, Yang, and Zheng (2021) propose that cross-listings increase the cost to potential bidders and therefore insulate firms from unwanted bids, and find that the likelihood that a firm cross-lists in a foreign country increases with its threat of takeover.

+(v) Disclosure.
+Zhao, Allen, and Hasan (2013) propose that poor voluntary disclosure serves as a substitute for explicit takeover defenses because opacity increases the cost to outside bidders.